the-this-pointer/kicad-oled-ssd1306-128x64/README.md

 ### 3d Model

-The 3d model for 1.3 inch OLED screen is taken from [here](https://grabcad.com/library/oled-i2c-1-3-inch-display-1)
+The 3d model for 1.3 inch OLED screen is taken from [here](https://grabcad.com/library/oled-i2c-1-3-inch-display-1) , Also I added a new 3d model for 0.96 inch version based on [this](https://grabcad.com/library/ssd1306-oled-display-128x64-1)

 ### Further information may be found at https://ownsmarthome.de